gavinsong45/CSC207-Project/README.md

 At its core, GestureBridge is more a bridge to fostering **greater inclusivity and understanding** between communities.
 By breaking down communication barriers, we hope to empower individuals who are deaf or hard of hearing, as well as their families, friends, and colleagues.
 We believe that **human connection** is the foundation of any thriving society, and our mission is to help people connect through language, regardless of the medium they use. 🤝💬

 The platform will initially support ASL fingerspelling, with plans to extend vocabulary and functionality over time.
-GestureBridge will continually evolve to offer better, more accurate sign language recognition and translation, creating a more inclusive environment for all
+GestureBridge will continually evolve to offer better, more accurate sign language recognition and translation, creating a more inclusive environment for all.

 ## CONTRIBUTORS
 - Wania Sikandar Gondal ([@waniagondal](https://github.com/waniagondal))